-The BDO AIM Directors’ Remuneration reported that the median remuneration was £33k (lower quartile: £20k, upper quartile: £46k).
+The BDO AIM Directors’ Remuneration (January 2020) report indicated that the median remuneration was £42.3k (first quartile: £33.7k, third quartile: £60k).
 Industry sectors which consistently pay NEDs at the higher end of the scale are financial services, technology & media, manufacturing & industrial markets and natural resources.

 What about public sector NED roles?
 The compensation varies between £400 to £1,000 per day, but some roles are unpaid.